RodRitter/Evennia-Doodads/Evennia Mudlet Mapper/README.md

     def get_exit_names(self):
         """
-        This will return a rooms list of cardinal exits in their short form
+        This will return a rooms list of cardinal exits in their short form, along with the destination room ID's

+        The format should be:
+        room_exits = {
+            e: 359,
+            nw: 374,
+        }
         """
         shortmap = {
             "north": "n",